 Weekly Classes are held at the Sue Marshall Arena in Bend, Oregon.
 Class numbers are small which allows for fun and progressive instruction emphasizing individualized attention.

-Weekly classes are six-weeks long and are reoccurring.
-The cost is $120 per six-week session.
+Weekly class sessions are one month long.
 There are no refunds for students missing classes.
 If there is space in another appropriate class in the same week, substituting is allowed.
 If Tammy cancels class, a makeup week will be added to the schedule.
+A class session costs between $100 to $125 per month.
+A 20% student discount is offered to all students aged 6 to 21 years.

 No reactive or aggressive dogs are allowed in class.
 If a dog shows any aggression toward people or other dogs in class he will be asked to leave the classroom and referred to a proper trainer/class.